stefan-hoeck/idris2-comonad/src/Doc/Traced.md

 ```

 That's quite ugly.
 Half-orcs are not always warriors.
 So we'll also
 need `halfOrcWizard` eventually.
-This does not compose well
+This does not compose at all
 and leads to an explosion of combinations.
-What we'd actually like,
+Perhaps we need
-is some way to apply additional settings to an existing builder:
+a way to apply additional settings to an existing builder:

 ```idris
 warrior2 : HeroBuilder Warrior -> HeroC Warrior